dkesada/dbnR/README.md

 ## Current development news

-As of today (29/11/2019), the main functionality of the package is running and working.
+As of today (18/12/2019), the main functionality of the package is running and working.
 The main two focus now are:
- * To refractor the dbn.fit object from the current S3 object into a more encapsulated one that contains the transformed multivariate normal
  * To tidy up the package with the idea of submitting it to CRAN

-For now, the migration to R6 objects is not prioritary.
-I want to try out these objects in a devel branch and see if they meet my expectations.
-If they do, the structure of the code should become more clean and natural and should allow easier further extensions that are planned down the line.
-Successful implementation of the R6 objects will result in a non retro-compatible 1.x.x version.
+ * To add the possibility of learning nets with only certain previous lags instead of all of them.
+For example, a dbn with only the time slices for t_0 and t_12, or one with t_0, t_3 and t_4.

+For now, the dbn.fit object as an extension of bnlearn's bn.fit object will stay the same except for the "mu" and "sigma" attributes added to it.
+This way, it remains easy to call bnlearn's methods on the dbn.fit object and I can store the MVN transformation inside the same object.
+Not an elegant solution, but its simplicity is enough.

 ## Getting Started